Larry G. Quade, Ph.D.

 Mary Caroline Parker, J.D., M.Ed.

 Mary Caroline holds the AMI Primary Diploma from Centro de Estudios de Educación in Mexico City, a B.A. from Smith College, a J.D. from American University, and an M.Ed. in Montessori Integrative Learning from Endicott College.
 She is a former head of school at East Dallas Community School and The Barbara Gordon Montessori School (now Waypoint Montessori).
 Mary Caroline is a former member of the Board of Directors of AMI, where she served in the Humanitarian and Child Advocacy position, and is currently a member of AMI's Educateurs sans Frontières working group.
-Mary Caroline serves on the board of Lumin Education, which operates four Montessori programs in low income Dallas neighborhoods, including two public charter schools and a Montessori-based Early Head Start Center.
-She is also a member of the board of AMITOT, an organization that inspects and licenses Texas Montessori schools.
+Mary Caroline serves on the board of Lumin Education, which operates three Montessori programs in low income Dallas neighborhoods, including two public charter schools and a Montessori-based Early Head Start Center.